Currency-One/validators/README.md

 # Validators

-This is javascript package of validators
+This is javascript package of validators and regexp patterns

 ## Installation

 To install run:
 ```
-npm i validators
+npm i @currency-one/validators
 ```
 or

 ```
-yarn add validators
+yarn add @currency-one/validators
 ```

-## List of validators
+## Documentation

+See [documentation](DOCS.md) for more details